 1. It’s effortless

 Applying sunscreen each day doesn’t mean slathering yourself in thick, greasy cream, leaving yourself with streaky white lines all over your body.
 These days, it’s so easy to get hold of regular skincare products such as daily moisturiser and body lotions that already contain SPF in them.
-Look for anything that includes SPF 15 and upwards, but ideally, the higher the better.
+Look for anything that includes SPF 15 and upwards, but ideally, according to Dr Emma Wedgeworth, consultant dermatologist, the higher the better.
 Online stores such as PharmacyOutlet have a great range of products containing sun protection in them, so have a browse and start including sunscreen into your daily routine.

 2. It can prevent premature ageing